hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Total cost: -884326.7500000005
 Optimum found: True
 ```
 Of course, these results are from dummy data.
-Getting a cost of -884,326 EUR, i.e. a profit of 884,326 EUR would be pretty sick.
+Getting a cost of -884,326 EUR, i.e. a profit of 884,326 EUR would be quite nice.

 ## Data for Optimization
 ### Power plant production data
 I ranted about the user unfriendliness of the power plant API in the previous post.
 Let me also say something positive about it.
-The API has a public part for fetching monitoring data.
+The API has a documented public part for fetching monitoring data.
-It is documented, easy to use and returns a JSON with current production, battery state of charge, etc.
+It returns  JSON with, e.g., current production, and battery state of charge.
 We'll collect those to feed the optimization algorithm above.

 ### Electricity prices
 The market regulator announces electricity prices in advance.
 We'll optimize only for the time when we know the prices.
-Trying to predict prices for longer period would likely bring only marginal improvement, but it would be a lot of work.
+Trying to predict prices for longer period would likely bring only marginal improvement.
+And it would be a lot more work.

 ### Predicting power plant production
-Garbage in, garbage out.
-We need reasonably good predictions of solar panel production so that the model can return
-meaningful results.

 There are several APIs that provide estimates of solar panel production.
 Some are even free(-ish).
 Outsourcing this problem would definitely be our go-to option if possible.
-We tested a few APIs,
-but their predictions were just way off.
-Integrating a third-party solution that is imprecise and likely inflexible
+We tested a few APIs, but their predictions were way off.
+Integrating a third-party solution that is imprecise  did not seem like the best option.
-did not seem like a good idea.
-Paying a lot of money for a potentially functioning commercial solution
-does not align with our idea of a hobby project.
+Paying a lot of money for a commercial solution does not align with our idea of a hobby project.
 We decided to build our own.

-We have skimmed several papers on topics such as predicting solar panel production.
+I have skimmed several papers on topics such as predicting solar panel production.
-None of them, however, seemed to be a good fit for our problem.
-They were usually too complex, and were dealing with
+None of them seemed to be a good fit for our problem.
-longer term predictions.
-Some of them left me feeling that their authors were more interested in applying fancy neural
-networks rather than efficiently solving the problem.
+They were usually too complex, and were dealing with longer term predictions.
+Some authors seemed to care more about applying neural networks than finding a practical solution.
 We need predictions for only a couple of hours in advance.
-And we want something
-simple so we can twist and bend it to our needs.
+And we want something simple so we can twist and bend it to our needs.

 This led us to a super simple solution.
-We use a weighted average of the last five days of production to estimate
+We use a weighted average of the last five days of production to estimate daily production.
-daily production.
-(Climate change might make me eat my words one day, but, so far, yesterday's weather is a good predictor of today's weather.)
+(Yesterday's weather is an ok predictor of today's weather.)
 Think of a formula like this:
 ```
 production[0] = (1/1 * production[-1] + ... + 1/5 * production[-5]) / (1 + ... + 1/5)